-What is St-Germain liqueur?
+What is St Germain liqueur?

-By Timo Torner / Last updated on July 27, 2022
+By Timo Torner / Last updated on August 4, 2023

-St Germain liqueur made of elderflowers
+St Germain Elderflower liqueur

 This liqueur is the secret weapon in many cocktail recipes.
 Read here what it is, how it tastes, and how you can use it in cocktails.

-What is St Germain?
+Why is it called St Germain?

 St Germain liqueur is from France, and it is the world's first commercially produced elderflower.
 It got its name from the fashionable quarter of St-Germain-des-Près located in Paris.